dylanhu0/ARE/README.md

 Generally, people who are bullied have one or more risk factors like mental disorder, different race or ethnicity, different sexual orientation…</div>

-<div align="justify">Our project creates a small environnement that shows us the evolution of the victim's condition according to an initial situation.
-The aim is to represents how the victim's condition can evolve by adding harassers or friends.</div>
+<div align="justify">Our project creates a small environnement that shows us the evolution of the victim's condition by adding bullies and/or friends.</div>

 <p>&nbsp; </p>